-Further south is Scolton Manor Park with one of the most interesting museums of Victoriana that I have seen.
-Of greater interest to families is that it has an excellent children’s playground, several picnic tables, a Tea Room and one of the only public toilets between the Preselis & Haverfordwest!
+Further south is Scolton Manor Park with one of the most interesting museums of Victoriana that we have seen.
+Ideal for family days out, there is an excellent children’s playground, several picnic tables, a Tea Room and one of the only public toilets between the Preselis & Haverfordwest!

-If you are interested in pre-history, there a lot of stone circles in the Preselis and a dramatically sited neolithic burial chamber at Pentre Ifan and a complete reconstructed Iron Age village at Castell Henllys – thatched by local thatcher Alan Jones.
+If you are interested in pre-history, there are a lot of stone circles in the Preselis and a dramatically sited neolithic burial chamber at Pentre Ifan and a complete reconstructed Iron Age village at Castell Henllys – thatched by local thatcher Alan Jones.
 Castell Henllys offers a unique glimpse into what life was like for Welsh tribes and is a fascinating, yet unusual place to visit in Pembrokeshire.

 To the east is the Gwaun Valley.
 A secluded valley that time has almost forgotten about – well it has really, for it is one of the last remaining outposts of the Julian (47 BC) calender rather than the Gregorian (adopted 1752) Unlike the rest of the country, they celebrate the New Year on the 14th of January!